placidowang/react-native-crypto-tracker/README.md

-# Coding Challenge - Mobile
-## React Native Crypto Tracker
+# Coding Challenge - React Native Crypto Tracker

 ### How to start
 Have Android Virtual Device or Android Device running.
 Then run: